 Section F - Contracts/Agreements with Other Organisations

-Are any prescribed activities carried out by
+Are any prescribed YES/NO activities carried out by a third party (from procurement to distribution)?

-a third party (from If yes, indicate which activities and name the organisation that acts as the procurement to third party.
+If yes, indicate which activities and name the organisation that acts as the third party.
 Please provide copies of relevant agreements.